hddm-devs/hddm/docs/intro.rst

-individual subject parameters :math:`\theta_j` are normally distributed around a group mean with a specific group variance (:math:`\lambda = (\mu, \sigma)`, where these group parameters are estimated from the data given hyperpriors :math:`G_0`), resulting in the following generative description:
+individual subject parameters :math:`\theta_j` are normally distributed around a group mean with a specific group variance (:math:`\lambda = (\mu, \sigma)`, where these group parameters are estimated from the data given hyper-priors :math:`G_0`), resulting in the following generative description:

 .. math::